 The February 1989 price list also shows T’ang Dynasty – Figure II which was introduced in 1987.
 It is 13″ high and 10″ wide as a result of the fighter’s stance.
 This piece too came with a black lucite base.
 This was shown as available in either white bisque (edition 500, at $995) and color (edition 200, at $1395), so clearly the studio had rather quickly made a marketing decision shift re: edition sizes, colorways and pricing after the intial series launch.

 Tang Dynasty – Figure III was the final piece in the series, probably issued in either 1990 or 1991.
 Edition sizes are not known, nor are its dimensions, because unfortunately I do not have price lists from those two years.
-The above photo is the only one I have ever seen that shows the color version of any of the Tang Dynasty figures.
-None of these appear on Cybis’ autumn 1993 price list which indicates that production of all three was probably discontinued in 1992 or early 1993.
+None of the Tangs appear on Cybis’ autumn 1993 price list which indicates that production of all three was probably discontinued in 1992 or early 1993.

 If anyone has a photo of the color version of Leda, Icarus, or the first two Tang figures please let me know (contact form on the About the Archive page) because I’d love to add it here.

 Also shown in the Mythology post, Dream of Venus was also placed into the Classical Impressions category.
 Introduced in 1988 in the same color/edition size format as the T’ang figures, the 500-edition white bisque was $950 and the 200-edition color was $1475.
 In 1990 the studio combined both colorways into a single edition of 500.
 By 1993 the colorway prices were $1275 and $1975, which the studio raised significantly to $2975 and $3500 in early 1990s.
 It is unlikely that many were sold at those pricepoints.